 Added by P.J.
 Norwood on July 24, 2017 at 9:17am — No Comments

-Last week we discussed two very important character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
-This week we are going to cover two more equally important character traits that will help you achieve success throughout your fire service…Continue
+Last week we discussed two fundamental character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
+This week we are going to cover two more equally essential character traits that will help you achieve success throughout your fire service…Continue

 Added by Christopher Baker on July 24, 2017 at 2:00am — No Comments